gyorilab/emmaa/doc/reports/month9_report.rst

 of causal factors influencing food insecurity.

-In principle, setting up a new EMMAA model only requires creating a new configuration file that specifies a name, and description, as well as a list of search terms, and any optional arguments used to configure the model building process.
+In principle, setting up a new EMMAA model only requires creating a new configuration file that specifies a name, a description, as well as a list of search terms, and any optional arguments used to configure the model building process.
 In applying EMMAA to a new domain, we extended the set of options that can be specified in the configuration file, including the